Gaetano Meo: Artist

-Painting
+Paintings

 Under William Blake Richmond's instruction, Meo became a proficient landscape painter and exhibited at the Royal Academy of Arts.
 He assisted Richmond on the frescoes of Christ Church, Cheltenham (1893–95).

 The Public Catalogue Foundation lists four paintings by Meo in public ownership in the United Kingdom.
 Looking towards London from the Heath; Tooley's Farm; and Wyldes Farm are in the collection of the Camden Council.
 Arundel Castle, West Sussex, Looking from the Back of the Railway Station is in the collection of Eastbourne's Towner Gallery.

 Stained glass

 Henry Holiday may be best known as the illustrator for Lewis Carroll's The Hunting of the Snark (1876).
 "Holiday was chief designer for the stained-glass makers James Powell & Sons (Whitefriar's Glass) from 1863 to 1891, and from 1875 he employed Meo in his cartoons."
 By 1880, Meo had become Holiday's assistant, helping to execute his stained-glass designs.

 Holiday and Richmond jointly sponsored Meo for British citizenship, that was granted in 1888.
 To celebrate Meo's naturalization, Holiday hosted a party, that was attended by friends, artists and art patrons, including the Duke of Devonshire.
 Holiday wrote satirical lyrics, tailored to Meo and set to a Gilbert and Sullivan song from H.M.S.
 Pinafore.
-From the piano, Holiday performed his verses to "He Is an Englishman," and led all in singing the choruses.
+From the piano, Holiday performed his parody of "He Is an Englishman," and led all in singing the choruses.

 Meo assisted Richmond on stained-glass windows for the apse of St. Paul's Cathedral, including the great arched east window behind the high altar.
 (Richmond's windows were destroyed in 1940, during The Blitz of World War II.)

 Meo also assisted Richmond on three stained-glass windows for the Lady Chapel of Holy Trinity Church, Sloane Street (1905–10).

 Meo designed and executed the east window for the Church of St. Saviour (1902-1904), in St. Albans, Hertfordshire, UK.